xinyi6666/stock_trading/README.md

 python -m baselines.run --alg=ddpg --network=mlp --env=StockTrade-v0 --num_timesteps=2e6  --actor_lr=1.0e-5
 --critic_lr=1.0e-5 --gamma=1 --play
 ```
-It will prompt lines for entering the names of log files to store the episode reward and the replay portfolio values for each state.
+It will prompt lines for entering the names of log files to store the episode rewards and the replay portfolio values for each state.

 ### Train and Test with PPO ###
 Train and save the network by runing